Financial documents and calculator on an accountant's desk

 • Clinic management software (EMR, billing)

-• Salaries for support staff (secretaries, hygienists, technicians)
+• Salaries of support staff (secretaries, hygienists, technicians)

-• Registration fees for training courses and conferences
+• Registration fees for training courses and congresses

 • Subscriptions to scientific and professional journals